 Voluntary codes of practice for animal welfare

-They are not compulsory under the Animal Care and Protection Act 2001 (Qld).
+Voluntary codes of practice are rules that people may follow—they are not compulsory under the Animal Care and Protection Act 2001 (the Act).

 Compliance with a voluntary animal welfare code requirement does not automatically protect someone against prosecution for an offence under the Act.
 For example, an operator may meet the guidelines relating to a husbandry procedure but still breach their duty of care if the person was not competent to perform the procedure.